graphcore/examples/applications/tensorflow/sales_forecasting/README.md

 **1) Download dataset from Kaggle**

 The data for this example is from a Kaggle competition.
 You will need to create a Kaggle account from here: https://www.kaggle.com/account/login.
 Then, navigate to https://www.kaggle.com/c/rossmann-store-sales/data) and press the "Download All" button.
+If you haven't already, you will be asked to verify your Kaggle account via your mobile phone.
+After entering a valid mobile phone number you will receive an SMS message with a verification code.
 Alternatively, you can use the Kaggle API (https://github.com/Kaggle/kaggle-api) to download it via command line with `kaggle competitions download rossmann-store-sales` after setting up your Kaggle API token.

 **2) Extract the data into a folder**